lou/listy/README.md

 I'm a tiny jQuery plugin which aim to facilitate developer making lists browsable through keyboard.

-I just do the list stuff and let the developer do whatever he want to do when user select anything in the list.
+I just do the list stuff and let the developer do whatever he wants to do when user selects anything in the list.

 Demo: http://lou.github.io/listy/